How to add llms.txt to your website in 10 minutes

 On this page

 Total time: 10 minutes.
 Zero downside, only upside.
+This is the highest effort-to-impact move you can make in AEO right now.

 What is llms.txt?